 A breach of contract occurs when an employer fails to comply with the terms and conditions or makes significant changes that significantly alter it.
 Changes that can constitute a breach of the contract include:

 - Forcing a change without having obtained the employee’s permission or a flexible clause in the contract.

 - The act of dismissing an employee and rehiring them in a new position without notice.

 These points can constitute a breach of contract and leave you with the only option to claim against your employer in an employment tribunal.

-You may be able to make an employment tribunal claim if they feel you have been wrongly dismissed and then rehired under different auspices.
+You may be able to make an employment tribunal claim in the UK if they feel you have been wrongly dismissed and then rehired under different auspices.
 To legally file a claim, you would typically have to have worked for two years at the same place.
 In some cases, including those involving discrimination, you can make claims when you have worked for a shorter period.
 It’s a complex area so make sure you get advice.

 You have many rights as an employee and can take action if you feel aggrieved.
 In any case, you should assess the situation as it arises since it’s always better to work things out civilly before going to court.
 Even so, if you feel that negotiations are stagnating, you may have the option of taking your employer to an employment tribunal to resolve the issue.